Life in our residences

 - Theatricals – from The Caretaker to The Rocky Horror Show;

 - Music – from choral music to karaoke;

 - Dance – from summer balls to silent discos.

-The Social team also provide representation for you at Student's Union Council meetings and help you get involved with University-wide events and community initiatives.
+The JCR also provides representation for you at Student's Union Council meetings and help you get involved with University-wide events and community initiatives.